ys-yap/ys-yap.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+# Biography

-Yong Sheng is a final year undergraduate at National Tsing Hua University.
-His research interests lie at the interface of particle physics, gravity and cosmology.
+I'm a physics student whose interests lie at the interface of particle physics, gravity and cosmology.
+I enjoy doing astronomy education and outreach, and am the current team leader for the Malaysian team at the [International Olympiad on Astronomy and Astrophysics (IOAA)](https://www.ioaastrophysics.org/).

+Born and raised in the multicultural furnace of [Malaysia](https://en.wikipedia.org/wiki/Malaysia), and am finishing my undergraduate studies at National Tsing Hua University, located on the mesmerising island of [Taiwan](https://en.wikipedia.org/wiki/Taiwan) —— both of which I highly recommend you to visit!
 {style="text-align: justify;"}